rlyon/hpcc-training/shell-scripts.md

 ## Your first shell script

-To create your first shell script open up your text editor and type:
+To create your first shell script, change back to your tutorials directory, open up your text editor and type:

 ```sh
 #!/bin/bash